Common Signs of Water Damage – Flooded Basement

 Hardwood floors are not as common in basements, but they do exist.
 In a flooded basement, the wet hardwood floors require a specific and emergency water extraction and drying technique.
 A customer in Wayland, MA, experienced water damage from the first floor to the basement.
 The hardwood floors were wet and starting to cup and buckle.
 Emergency water removal by STOP was the key to stopping further water damage followed by hardwood floor drying for several days.
 Once the wet hardwood floors are dry, STOP recommends allowing the hardwood floor to dry and acclimate for a couple of months.
 Water damage restoration will likely include sanding and refinishing once the floor is dry and acclimated.

 Not only is the floor wet, but the water damage will begin to seep or wick up the walls until you have wet drywall and wet baseboards.
 From there, the water will saturate the wood structure, or stud walls, behind the drywall.
 If you have insulation, you will have wet insulation that will likely need to be removed.

-In any emergency flood damage situation, a call to water damage experts like Service Team of Professionals (STOP) is a top priority for quick and professional water damage clean up to help clean up the water damage.
+In any emergency flood damage situation, a call to water damage experts like STOP Restoration (STOP) is a top priority for quick and professional water damage clean up to help clean up the water damage.